-How about this one?32 $\alpha, \beta, \gamma, \delta$ are just names for the rules.

-30Natural deduction is not just about propositional logic!
+How about this one? $\alpha, \beta, \gamma, \delta$ are just names for the rules.
+Natural deduction is not just about propositional logic!
 We explain here the general principles of natural deduction, not just the application to propositional logic.

 In order to emphasize that applying natural deduction is a completely mechanical process, we give an example that is void of any intuition.
 It is important that you understand this process.
 Applying rules mechanically is one thing.
 Understanding why this process is semantically justified is another.

-31The first rule reads: if at some root of a tree in the forest you have constructed so far, there is a \blacklozenge , then you are allowed to draw a line underneath that \blacklozenge and write \clubsuit underneath that line.
-The third rule reads: if the forest you have constructed so far contains two neighboring trees, where the left tree has root \clubsuit and the right tree has root \bigstar , then you are allowed to draw a line underneath those two roots and write \P underneath that line.
+The first rule reads: if at some root of a tree in the forest you have constructed so far, there is a ♦, then you are allowed to draw a line underneath that ♦ and write ♣ underneath that line.

-you have constructed so far, there is a \checkmark , then you are allowed to draw a line underneath that \checkmark and write \blacklozenge underneath that line.
-Moreover you are allowed to discharge (eliminate, close) 0 or more occurrences of \blacklozenge at the leaves of the tree.
+The third rule reads: if the forest you have constructed so far contains two neighboring trees, where the left tree has root ♣ and the right tree has root ♠, then you are allowed to draw a line underneath those two roots and write ♥ underneath that line.
+The last rule reads: if at some root of a tree in the forest you have constructed so far, there is a ♥, then you are allowed to draw a line underneath that ♥ and write ♦ underneath that line.
+Moreover, you are allowed to discharge (eliminate, close) 0 or more occurrences of ♦ at the leaves of the tree.

-We make33 an assumption.
-The assumption is now open34. you have constructed so far, there is a \checkmark , then you are allowed to draw a line underneath that \checkmark and write \blacklozenge underneath that line.
-Moreover you are allowed to discharge (eliminate, close) 0 or more occurrences of \blacklozenge at the leaves of the tree.
+We make $^{30}$ an assumption.
+The assumption is now open $^{31}$ . you have constructed so far, there is a ♥, then you are allowed to draw a line underneath that ♥ and write ♦ underneath that line.
+Moreover, you are allowed to discharge (eliminate, close) 0 or more occurrences of ♦ at the leaves of the tree.

-We apply α .
+We apply $\alpha$ .

-you have constructed so far, there is a \checkmark , then you are allowed to draw a line underneath that \checkmark and write \blacklozenge underneath that line.
-Moreover you are allowed to discharge (eliminate, close) 0 or more occurrences of \diamondsuit at the leaves of the tree.
+you have constructed so far, there is a ♥, then you are allowed to draw a line underneath that ♥ and write ♦ underneath that line.
+Moreover, you are allowed to discharge (eliminate, close) 0 or more occurrences of ♦ at the leaves of the tree.

-Similarly with β .
+Similarly with $\beta$ .

-you have constructed so far, there is a \checkmark , then you are allowed to draw a line underneath that \checkmark and write \blacklozenge underneath that line.
-Moreover you are allowed to discharge (eliminate, close) 0 or more occurrences of \blacklozenge at the leaves of the tree.
+you have constructed so far, there is a ♥, then you are allowed to draw a line underneath that ♥ and write ♦ underneath that line.
+Moreover, you are allowed to discharge (eliminate, close) 0 or more occurrences of ♦ at the leaves of the tree.

-We apply γ .
+We apply $\gamma$ .

-you have constructed so far, there is a \checkmark , then you are allowed to draw a line underneath that \checkmark and write \blacklozenge underneath that line.
-Moreover you are allowed to discharge (eliminate, close) 0 or more occurrences of \diamondsuit at the leaves of the tree.
+you have constructed so far, there is a ♥, then you are allowed to draw a line underneath that ♥ and write ♦ underneath that line.
+Moreover, you are allowed to discharge (eliminate, close) 0 or more occurrences of ♦ at the leaves of the tree.
 Discharging is marked by writing [] around the discharged formula.